yspolat/farma/README.md

 #Maintenance

 We are willing to follow Continuous Integration / Continuous Development best practices so on.
 Our plan is to help development team in building and testing software continuously and automate building, deployment and testing.
 Therefore, Jenkins is chosen one.
-In fact, we installed Jenkins on our AWS EC2 server, but configuration isn't completed yet.
+In fact, we installed Jenkins on our AWS EC2 server, but configuration is not completed yet.

 #Screen-shots